-SOSISEN offer advice on:
+SOS!SEN offer advice on:

-- getting the right educational help for your child - liaising with the school or local authority is a registered charity (number 327691) operating in England.
+- getting the right educational help for your child - liaising with the school or local authority - interpreting official letters - requesting an EHC Needs assessment for your child - finding independent expert professional advice - appealing to the Special Educational Needs and Disability Tribunal is a registered charity (number 327691) operating in England.
 IPSEA offers free and independent legally based information, advice and support to help get the right education for children and young people with all kinds of special educational needs and disabilities (SEND).
 They also provide training on the SEND legal framework to parents and carers, professional and other organisations.